Christ Church Melaka, Melaka - Things to Do at Christ Church Melaka

 Things to Do Nearby

-Stadthuys (Red Building)
+Stadthuys

-St. Paul's Hill and Church Ruins
+St Paul's Hill and Church Ruins

 Jonker Street

-Melaka River Cruise Terminal
+Melaka River Cruise jetty

 Tips & Advice